lucyksf/autorice/README.md

 **Please** open an issue and tell me what happened.
 My goal is to make this work for everyone and that starts with fixing every little problem people have.

-### Even 6 years later in this fork, I will try to help. -lucyksf
+### Even 6 years later in this fork, I will try to help. -lucy